Camberwick Green, Trumpton and Chigley

 And one last one from Mr.Carraway for now .... (no pic)

-But how about an unusual fish called "Dab",which is mentioned in his song ?
+An unusual fish called "Dab" is mentioned in his song ?
+A convenient rhyme.

 In the "Mrs.Cobbit & The Ice Cream Man" episode ....